-A specialist can repair the damaged sewer line two ways: traditional trenching and trenchless sewer repair.
-The traditional method involves digging to the damaged section of pipe while trenchless uses the existing pipe system, accessed through the manhole or a small pit, to navigate to the damaged section of pipe.
+A specialist can repair or replace the damaged sewer line two ways: traditional trenching and trenchless sewer repair.
+The traditional method involves digging to the damaged section of pipe while trenchless methods use the existing pipe system, accessed through the manhole or a small pit, to navigate to the damaged section of pipe.
 Trenchless sewer repair is the preferred method for Alpha Environmental because it’s:

 - Less messy.
 Since trenchless repairs don’t require excavation, you won’t have to worry about your yard or other structures being torn up by traditional methods.

 - Cheaper overall.
 While trenchless sewer repair usually costs more for the repair itself, you won’t have to pay to repair landscaping or any structures (driveways, sidewalks, porches etc.) damaged by the excavation.